-- " School Public Health Relocation Prioritization of the relocation of the School Public Health Building within the campus core at the Cole Student Activities Building shell space and nearby district allows for the repurposing of the existing building as a surge space to provide needed flexibility for renovation projects. - " Earth and Climate Science Building Requires demolition of Jule Hall for new construction. - " A.I. and Machine Learning Building Requires the partial demolition of A.V.
-Williams and development of Paint Branch Green once construction of the new building is complete.
+- School Public Health Relocation Prioritization of the relocation of the School Public Health Building within the campus core at the Cole Student Activities Building shell space and nearby district allows for the repurposing of the existing building as a surge space to provide needed flexibility for renovation projects. - Earth and Climate Science Building Requires demolition of Jule Hall for new construction.

-- " School of Architecture, Planning & Preservation Expansion/Renovation - Involves demolition of Preinkert site after the completion of the addition and renovation project to prepare the site for redevelopment. - " BSOS Building To be completed after the School of Architecture, Planning & Preservation project (Preinkert demolition) and involves demolition of LeFrak once new building is complete to prepare the site for future redevelopment. - " New Parking Garage (Lot 11) To be completed to enable the relocation of the Athletic fields from the campus core to the Paint Branch District. - " Stamp Union Lawn To be completed after Shipley field relocation to Paint Branch District.
+- A.I. and Machine Learning Building Requires the partial demolition of A.V.
+Williams and development of Paint Branch Green once construction of the new building is complete. - School of Architecture, Planning & Preservation Expansion/Renovation Involves demolition of Preinkert site after the completion of the addition and renovation project to prepare the site for redevelopment. - BSOS Building To be completed after the School of Architecture, Planning & Preservation project (Preinkert demolition) and involves demolition of LeFrak once new building is complete to prepare the site for future redevelopment. - New Parking Garage (Lot 11) To be completed to enable the relocation of the Athletic fields from the campus core to the Paint Branch District. - Stamp Union Lawn To be completed after Shipley field relocation to Paint Branch District. - Complete Streets Improvements To include upgrades to adjacent underground utilities.